 How to apply

-To apply for nomination extension, complete the following forms and email to email@example.com:
+To apply for nomination extension, complete the following forms as part of your online application attachments for 188X - Extension:

 - Department of Home Affairs' Nomination - Business Skills class | Form 1414